IamLunchbox/powerdns-cli/README.md

 1. Pytest and Version tests

 The following features are on the roadmap:
-1. I want to convert this code to an Ansible module.
+1. `powerdns-cli version`.
 2. `powerdns-cli record export` to get a specific list of entries.
 3. A docker container with powerdns-cli.
-4. `powerdns-cli version`
+4. I want to port this code to Ansible.